kriswallsmith/assetic/README.md

     // this will echo CSS compiled by LESS and compressed by YUI echo $css->dump();

-The following filters are include in the core:
+The core provides the following filters in the `Assetic\Filter` namespace:

  * `CssRewriteFilter`: fixes relative URLs in CSS assets when moving to a new URL
- * `GoogleClosureCompilerFiler`: compiles Javascript using the Google Closure Compiler API
+ * `GoogleClosure\CompilerApiFilter`: compiles Javascript using the Google Closure Compiler API
+ * `GoogleClosure\CompilerJarFilter`: compiles Javascript using the Google Closure Compiler JAR
  * `LessFilter`: parses LESS into CSS
- * `SassFilter`: parses SASS into CSS
+ * `Sass\SassFilter`: parses SASS into CSS
- * `ScssFilter`: parses SCSS into CSS
+ * `Sass\ScssFilter`: parses SCSS into CSS
- * `YuiCompressorCssFilter`: compresses CSS using the YUI compressor
+ * `Yui\YuiCompressorCssFilter`: compresses CSS using the YUI compressor
- * `YuiCompressorJsFilter`: compresses Javascript using the YUI compressor
+ * `Yui\YuiCompressorJsFilter`: compresses Javascript using the YUI compressor

 Asset Manager
 -------------